flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 !!!include(gen/DELETE-api-v1-fbonline-publication-id-.md)!!!

 ### The `Source` Entity
-Publication sources represent the publication's content.
+Sources represent the publication's content.
 Each publication can have more than one source, however, only the last converted source will be displayed to end-users (readers).
 For now, the only supported format for the source is a single PDF file that is not password-protected and does not contain XFA (forms).
 There's a limit on PDF file size (500Mb) and the number of pages (2000).

 ::: warning
 Once created, sources cannot be updated and/or deleted.
-On creation, they are put into a conversion queue and activated (visible in the publication) when conversion is finished.
+On creation, they are put into a conversion queue and are activated (visible in the publication) when the conversion is finished.
 :::

 !!!include(gen/GET-api-v1-fbonline-publication-id-source.md)!!!